Explore postgraduate training pathways in regional Queensland.

 College-selected trainees may be allocated to a training post by:

-The Queensland Public Health Medicine Training Program - selection to Public health Medicine Advanced Training positions in Queensland are managed centrally by a panel comprised of Public Health Medicine Unit Directors from accredited facilities.
+The Queensland Public Health Medicine Training Program - selection to training positions in Queensland are managed centrally by a panel comprised of Public Health Medicine Unit Directors from accredited facilities.
 For detailed information on the training program, please contact AFPHM.

 Public health medicine advanced training is overseen by the Australasian Faculty of Public Health Medicine (AFPHM) and incorporates work-based learning and assessment.
 Successful trainees attain the qualification of Fellow (FAFPHM), with accreditation to practise as a Public Health Physician in Australia or New Zealand.